grimmlab/easyPheno/README.md

 ## Case Study
 In the folder `case_study`, you can find all data that we used for the case study included as supplementary for our publication.
-For more information on this case study, see our publication and its supplementary given below.
+For more information on this case study, see our publication and its supplementary given below ([doi: 10.1093/bioadv/vbad035](https://doi.org/10.1093/bioadv/vbad035)).
 For general information, see our documentation given above.

 ## Contributors